-The following paragraphs set out the key distances for identifying receptors and theheight data which should be included.
+The following paragraphs set out the key distances for identifying receptors and the height data which should be included.

-Dwellings within approximately 1km of a proposed solar PV development that may have a view of the solar panels.
-Include an additional height to account for eye level within the relevant floor of the dwelling.
+Dwellings within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
+Terrain heights and an additional height to account for the solar panel and eye level within the relevant floor of the dwelling should also be considered.

-Roads within approximately 1km of a proposed solar PV development that may have a view of the solar panels.
-Include an additional height to account for eye level of a road user.
+Roads within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
+Terrain heights and an additional height to account for the solar panel and eye level of a road user should also be considered.

-Railway infrastructure within approximately 100m of a proposed solar PV development.
-Include an additional height to account for eye level of a train driver or the height of a railway signal.
+Railway infrastructure within approximately 100m of a proposed solar PV development that may have a view of the PV panels should be assessed.
+Terrain heights and an additional height to account for the solar panel and eye level of a train driver or the height of a railway signal should also be considered.
 Include an assessment of railway signals that utilise incandescent bulb technology and/or where no hood is attached.

-Consider aviation receptors out to 30km to determine the requirement for assessment, if any.
-Standard assessment includes the Air Traffic Control (ATC) tower and the approach paths.
-Additional receptors may be included where a solar reflection may be deemed a hazard to safety.
+Aviation receptors out to 30km from a proposed PV development should be considered to determine the requirement for assessment, if any.
+The typical receptors include the Air Traffic Control (ATC) tower and a 2-mile approach path for the relevant runway approaches.
+Additional receptors may be included where a solar reflection may be deemed a hazard to safety e.g. helipad approaches and the visual manoeuvring area (VMA).